Finding the right dog food for picky eaters is challenging, right?

 They’re all great sources of antioxidants, vitamins, and minerals.
 Antioxidants have anti-inflammatory qualities, and as such help prevent cancer, fight the effects of aging as well as infections.
 Sweet potatoes & carrots also help support the digestive system because of the fiber they contain.

-Less is actually more here because dogs are mainly carnivores (animals who eat other animals, i.e. meat), and would only find a small amount of digested plant matter in their prey’s stomach out in the wild.
+Less is actually more here because dogs are mainly carnivores (animals who eat other animals, i.e. meat).
+They would only find a small amount of digested plant matter in their prey’s stomach out in the wild.

 Because of this, I only add about 5-10% of puréed produce to their overall food allowance per meal.